najim2004/artistryavenue-client/README.md

 - **react-helmet-async**: A wrapper for asynchronous helmet usage in React.
 - **react-hook-form**: Performant, flexible and extensible forms with easy-to-use validation.
 - **react-fast-marquee**: A lightweight, fast marquee component for React.
+- **react-fast-marquee**: A lightweight, fast marquee component for React.
+- **axios**: Promise-based HTTP client for the browser and Node.js.

 ## Live Link